USDA-FSA/fsa-design-system/components/tophat/index.md

 ## Usage

 {% capture usage_do %}
-* An Application is viewable to a internal or public audience.
+* When an Application is viewable to a internal or public audience.
-* An Application needs to have a clear indication of an offical government website.
+* When an Application needs to have a clear indication of an offical government website.
 {% endcapture %}

 {% capture usage_dont %}
-* The Top Hat component on any area of the page except for the first item.
+* On any area of the page except for the first item.
 {% endcapture %}

 {% include do-dont.html %}